mxagar/streamlit_guide/Streamlit_Guide.md

 It's a cool application because it builds the dataset on-the-fly, i.e., it shows real updated data of cryptocurrency values fetched from Coinmarketcap using BeautifulSoup.

+I had to fix the web-scrapping code, because the Coinmarketcap web has changed.

 ## 7. App 7: Iris Classification App

 The app file: [`app_7_classification_iris/iris-ml-app.py`](app_7_classification_iris/iris-ml-app.py).